 You will be able to make your plan choice directly on your application, or you can make your plan choice over the phone after your application has been submitted.
 If you need more information about any of the carriers, including what doctors are covered, call toll-free at 1-877-GET-HIP-9.

 Counseling on plan selection is available at any point during the application process.
-However, if you have not selected a plan by the time your application is approved by the state, you will be randomly assigned to one of the three insurance carriers.
+However, if you have not selected a plan by the time your application is approved by the state, you will be automatically assigned to one of the three insurance carriers.